 - Argentina: as the second-largest country in South America, Argentina boasts of a very beautiful landscape and is also ranked as one of the safest countries in the world which accepts foreigners.
 International students studying in Argentina are permitted to work while they study for no specific duration provided their studies are not affected by the jobs.
 Also, a valid student visa with a work permit is required.

 - Belgium: is a country in Europe with an affordable cost of living and friendly locals, the country is also known for its quality educational background and is another cool place to study abroad.
 Belgium permits international students to work and study but with a valid residence permit.
 During school hours, the maximum duration of work is 20 hours and full time during semester breaks.
 Working for longer hours during school sessions may result in the termination of such a student’s visa.
+Some schools in Belgium also offers scholarship for students.

 - Vietnam: famous for its tourist attractions and beautiful landscapes, Vietnam is an affordable study abroad destination for many international students.
 The country has a lot of possible things to offer with its diverse culture and welcoming locals.
 Students can take up part-time jobs in Vietnam during their course of study to support their needs.
 The few options available for employment in this country are; teaching English, working in malls and showrooms, working in restaurants and so on.